rightjs/rightjs-docs/docs/en/docs/dom/element.md

     dimensions() -> Object

-Returns the element's dimensions in a single hash.
-Includes the element's `width`, `height`, `top` and `left` positions as well as `scrollLeft` and `scrollTop` values.
+Returns the dimensions of the element in a single hash.
+Includes the `width`, `height`, `top` and `left` positions as well as `scrollLeft` and `scrollTop` values.